 onNotificationOpenedApp(listener: (message: RemoteMessage) => any): () => void;

 RemoteMessage, this listener is called when an error is thrown and the

 message could not be sent.

 onSendError(listener: (evt: SendErrorEvent) => any): () => void;

 Called when a new registration token is generated for the device.
 For example, this event can happen when a token expires or when the server invalidates the token.

 onTokenRefresh(listener: (token: string) => any): () => void;

-On iOS, if your app wants to receive remote messages from FCM (via APNS), you must explicitly register this request with APNS.
-For example if you want to display alerts, play sounds or perform other user-facing actions (via the Notification library), you must call this method.
+On iOS, if your app wants to receive remote messages from FCM (via APNs), you must explicitly register with APNs if auto-registration has been disabled.

 On iOS, messaging permission must be requested by the current application before messages can be received or sent.

 Sets whether auto initialization for messaging is enabled or disabled.